Skip to content

 Step 4: Secure Your Credentials

-Password Manager with Emergency Access The best option for most people.
-A family password manager (like 1Password Families, Bitwarden, or Dashlane) with an emergency access feature allows designated people to request access after a waiting period.
+Your family will need access to your accounts.
+The best option for most people is a family password manager (like 1Password Families, Bitwarden, or Dashlane) with an emergency access feature — this allows designated people to request access after a waiting period.

 Step 5: Address Cryptocurrency Specifically